 Setting your financial affairs in order early on can relieve major distress down the line.
 The Alzheimer’s Association has several tips on this front that not only apply to Alzheimer’s disease, but to other advanced-stage illness as well.
 The organization recommends discussing finances with family shortly after a diagnosis.
 They also suggest organizing and reviewing all pertinent financial documents and bringing in an expert: “Find professionals who can provide planning information and assistance.”

 Life insurance is an important resource for those diagnosed with a illness.
 It provides financial stability as well as invaluable peace of mind.
 Still, many patients aren’t aware of how beneficial their life insurance policies can be.
-For example, at Fifth Season Financial, the Funds for Living and Giving (FLAG) program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+For example, at Fifth Season Financial, the Funds for Living Program provides clients with an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 This advance has absolutely no restrictions – it can be used for medical bills and living expenses, but also travel, home renovations, or a variety of other uses to enhance quality of life.

 Although recommended by certain disease-specific organizations, the tips above are appropriate for with an advanced-stage illness.
 If you or a loved one has been recently diagnosed, Fifth Season Financial may be able to help.
 To learn more about our Funds For Living Program, contact us today.

 Relieve financial stress with the Funds For Living Program.